-With your heads in the clouds – and quite rightly so – financial planning is probably the last thing on your minds.
-But as you build and plan your lives together, it’s important to think about how you’re going to protect your financial futures.
+Financial planning may have been the last thing on your mind.
+But as you plan your lives together, it’s important to think about how you’re going to secure your financial futures.

 What’s mine is yours

 For example, now that you’re married, the next big step could be to upsize before starting a family.
-If that’s the case, buying a bigger house will make you liable for more debt, and your policy would need to reflect that.
+If that’s the case, buying a bigger house may mean a larger mortgage, and you may need your policy to reflect that.

 If you aren’t covered